WebDev-Ayush/thunder-server/README.md

 In this workshop you will:

 - Learn how to compile a Spring Boot application ahead-of-time into a native executable and optimize it for file size.
+- Use the latest SkipFlow feature to optimize the file size even more, without any additional impact on build time.
+(As of GraalVM for JDK 24.)
 - See how to use the [GraalVM Native Image Maven Plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html).
 - Create native executables and run them inside different Docker containers.
-- Shrink a container image size by taking advantage of different Native Image containerisation and linking options.
+- Shrink a container image size by taking advantage of different Native Image linking options.
 - Compare the deployed container images sizes.
 - See how to use GitHub Actions to automate the build of native executables as part of a CI/CD pipeline.